Caveat: I’m not an attorney.

 The story is more complex than this, of course, because the English did not inherently recognize the Indians’ sovereignty over this land.
 After all, the English King had granted that to the Massachusetts Bay Colony.
 But that’s enough of the story, I hope, to show that I understand some of the underlying mutual misunderstandings between the two different cultures.

 As Cronon goes on to point out, there was probably very little the Indians could have done to prevent the imposition of the English property system.
-Although that foreign mode of allocating rights was disruptive, the Indian way of life was likely destroyed more by the ecological changes that came about as a result of the colonists’ use of the land.
+Although that foreign mode of allocating rights was disruptive, the Indian way of life was likely destroyed more by European diseases and the ecological changes that came about as a result of the colonists’ use of the land.
 Or misuse, from the Indians’ perspective.